 The Association accounts for business combinations using the acquisition method when control is transferred to the Association (see Note 4 (r)(ii)).
-The consideration transferred in the acquisition is generally measured at fair value, as are the identifiable net assets acquired.
+The consideration transferred is generally measured at fair value, as are the identifiable net assets acquired.
 Any goodwill that arises is tested annually for impairment.
-Any gain on a bargain purchase is recognised in profit or loss immediately.
+Any gain on bargain purchase is recognised in profit or loss immediately.
 Transaction costs are expensed as incurred, except if related to the issue of debt or equity securities.